Skip to Content

 Assemble Boxwood Topiaries

-Begin at the bottom of your cone and attach several longer stems running upward on the the cone.
+Begin at the bottom of your cone and attach several longer stems running upward on the cone.
 Using the U pins, you can attach 4-6 stems with each pin.

 You will need to add some short stems intermingled with the longer stems because the cone narrows as you go up.